Individual - Other taxesLast reviewed - 03 May 2023

 The CPF is Singapore's national pension scheme.
-Contributions are payable by Singapore citizens and permanent residents only.
+Contributions are payable by Singapore citizens and Singapore Permanent Residents (i.e. SPR obtained via immigration rules) only.
 Employers and employees contribute 17% and 20%, respectively, of ordinary monthly wages, up to an income ceiling of SGD 6,000.
-Their respective maximum contributions are therefore SGD 1,020 and SGD 1,200.
-The rates are applicable to employees aged 55 years and below.
+Their respective maximum contributions are therefore SGD 1,020 and SGD 1,200 per month.
+The rates are applicable to Singaporeans and SPRs (from third year and onwards) aged 55 years and below.

 These rates also apply to additional wages (e.g. year-end bonus), up to a maximum contribution of: